 It was now time to build the circuit.
-I soldered one AD8667 to the Arduino SOIC fan out board, and gator clipped a sensor to the input.
+I soldered one AD8667 to the Arduino SOIC fan out board, setup the circuit configuration I drew out, and gator clipped a sensor to the input.
 I hooked in the 5V power to the a 5V power terminal on the PCWS board and watched the sensor input and op-amp output with an oscilloscope.
 It was spot on.
 With that test complete, I soldered in the inputs and outputs into the PCWS board, updated the code with the original sensor impedance, ran code, and watched my computers terminal.
 The values seemed reasonable!
 I then asked Lee to hook up the thermistor to the CR1000 and verify its values.
 The new values were within 0.1 degree Celsius of the CR1000.
 I had done it!
-This had proven that the AD1258 analog to digital converters input impedance was in-fact effecting the measurement of the sensors output voltage.
+This had proven that the ADS1258 analog to digital converters lower input impedance was in-fact effecting the measurement of the sensors output voltage.

-The next day, Lee and I called Andy to talk about this situation.
-He advised me to draw up a schematic and make a bill of materials, then he would make a PCB board layout in PADs and ship them down with Taylor.
+The next day, Lee and I called Andy to talk about this new development.
+He advised me to draw up a schematic in PADS and make a bill of materials, then he would make a PCB board layout and ship them down with Taylor.
 Andy suggested if the boards included terminals connected to the inputs and outputs, we could then easily wire in the necessary leads with little effort.
-I emailed the design to Andy, then he found parts, created the PCB and submitted the board order to Pro-Active Engineering.
+I emailed the design to Andy, then he found parts, created the PCB and submitted the board order on rush order to Pro-Active Engineering.
 Now I must wait for Taylor to arrive, and I’m praying that everything works as it has in the lab.
 This is the only solution to the ADS1258s input impedance problem.